-Service mast shall be rigid conduit (See Section 7 - Service Entrance Ratings, Wire and Conduit Charts for Overhead Service Risers).
-All risers must be supported with a minimum of two (2) two-hole straps.
+Service mast shall be minimum 2" rigid conduit.
 Only BTU service drop conductors are allowed to be attached to and supported by the service mast.

-If height of service mast exceeds 36" above roof, service mast guying is required.
+If height of service mast exceeds 36" above roof, refer to page 15 for service mast guying.